Fire Risk Assessment Templates

 - Save more time – Streamline audits and eliminate manual entry with a mobile-ready fire risk assessment app.
 Complete your inspections anytime, anywhere with the iAuditor mobile app.

-- Comprehensive reports – Capture photos and attach notes directly into your audits.
+- Create comprehensive reports – Capture photos and attach notes directly into your audits.

 - Proactively improve workplace safety – Easily keep track of compliant and non-compliant items and take immediate action by assigning corrective measures where needed.